-- Always call 9-1-1 for both emergency and non-emergency reporting.
-9-1-1 data informs police resource allocation and helps the Alliance for Pioneer Square better understand the public safety situation in our neighborhood.
+- 9-1-1 for both emergency and non-emergency reporting.
+9-1-1 data informs police resource allocation at the City level.

 - If police need to be aware of on-going drug activity but doesn’t require immediate response can be reported online as a Narcotics Activity Report or by calling 206-684-5797.

 - The “Find It, Fix It” app allows users to report selected issues to the City of Seattle, including abandoned vehicles, clogged storm drains, graffiti and illegal dumping.
 Once downloaded, report an issue in the app by submitting a photo with detailed information and using the map’s “drag and drop” feature to pinpoint the location.
 For more information and a full list of service request categories, visit the city’s customer service bureau website.

 - 2-1-1: an easy-to-remember phone number for people to call for health and human service information and referrals and other assistance to meet their needs.

 - The Metropolitan Improvement District (MID) funded Clean Team is currently providing cleaning services limited to :

 - Trash removal from sidewalks, alleys and curb edges